flame/blis/sandbox/ref99/README.md

 an optimized (usually assembly-based) microkernel with some packing functions thrown in at various levels.)

 Why sandboxes?
-Sometimes, you just want to experiment with tweaks or changes to the gemm operation, but you want to do so in a simple environment rather than the somewhat obfuscated and highly macroized and refactored code of the core framework (which, I will remind everyone, is highly macroized and refactored mostly so that all floating-point datatypes and all level-3 operations are supported with minimal source code).
+Sometimes you want to experiment with tweaks or changes to the gemm operation, but you want to do so in a simple environment rather than the highly macroized and refactored (and somewhat obfuscated) code of the core framework (which, I will remind everyone, is highly macroized and refactored mostly so that all floating-point datatypes and all level-3 operations are supported with minimal source code).
 By building a BLIS sandbox,